How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 34. Integrate All of Your Accounts

 Discord integrates with Twitch.
-Twitter integrates with SLOBs.
+X integrates with SLOBs.
 Facebook integrates with Instagram.
 Use all of these tools.
-Have a bot automatically announce that you are going live on both Twitter and Discord.
-Use automation to post things to your social media accounts.
+Have a bot automatically announce you are going live on X and Discord.

 It’s hard to be present and active on every account all the time, so use the available tools to make it easier for you.
 These integrations help you advertise your stream in numerous places all in one!